dlawiz83/Webmentor/README.md

 ## Supported languages (Translator)

-English · Spanish · French · German · Chinese · Japanese · Korean · Arabic · Hindi · Russian · Portuguese

-> Some language pairs (Arabic, Hindi, Russian) require the language pack to be installed via `chrome://on-device-translation-internals`.
+> Some language pairs require the language pack to be installed via `chrome://on-device-translation-internals`.

 <br/>